rmkelley/rmkelley.github.io/final.md

                   by = "GEOID")
 ```

-This creates a distance plot that affirms the sucess of the distance function that I created.
+This creates a distance plot that affirms the success of the distance function that I created.
 ```
 ggplot() +
   geom_sf(data=joined, aes(fill=meters), color="grey",lwd = .05)+